k12345663/studio/PROJECT_REPORT.md

 *   **`src/app/page.tsx`**: The main entry point for the application's UI.
 It handles state for the job description, candidate resume, candidate experience context, the generated interview kit, loading states, and orchestrates calls to AI flows.
 *   **`src/ai/flows/`**: Contains the Genkit flows.
     *   **`generate-interview-kit.ts`**: Defines the AI flow for generating an interview kit.
-It instructs the AI to use the job description, candidate resume, and candidate context to create 3-4 bullet model answers, assign question categories (Technical/Non-Technical), use a 5-level difficulty scale, suggest estimated times, and build a rubric referencing all provided context.
+It instructs the AI to use the job description, candidate resume, and candidate context to create 3-4 concise, judgeable bullet model answers referencing JD/resume/context, assign question categories (Technical/Non-Technical), use a 5-level difficulty scale, suggest estimated times, and build a rubric referencing all provided context for comprehensive evaluation.
     *   **`customize-interview-kit.ts`**: Defines the AI flow for refining a user-modified interview kit, accounting for all the new fields and constraints, and using the original JD, resume, and context.
 *   **`src/ai/genkit.ts`**: Initializes Genkit with the Google AI plugin and configures the default model.
 *   **`src/components/interview-kit/`**: Houses all components related to displaying and editing the interview kit: